Intro: Phishing Awareness In The Workplace

-What’s the Difference Between General Fishing and Spearfishing?
+What’s the Difference Between General Phishing and Spearphishing?

-General fishing is typically a super mass mailing of emails that have the same format to try and get somebody to click on it without a lot of effort.
+General phishing is typically a super mass mailing of emails that have the same format to try and get somebody to click on it without a lot of effort.

-General phishing is really a numbers game, whereas spearfishing criminals will go and research a target.
+General phishing is really a numbers game, whereas spearphishing criminals will go and research a target.

 With spearphishing, there’s a little bit more preparation involved and the success rate tends to be much higher.